NinoRisteski/ninoristeski/README.md

 - **[transformer-from-scratch](https://github.com/ninoristeski/transformer-from-scratch)**: A clean, from-scratch implementation of the Transformer architecture from the "Attention is All You Need" paper, built with PyTorch.

 - **GPTmashina**: GPT2 built from scratch for learning purposes.
-Optimized with several training speedup approaches: Flash Attention, mixed precision (bfloat16), model compilation with torch.compile, and cloud GPU deployment on Vast.ai and V100 instances.
+Optimized with training speedups: Flash Attention, mixed precision (bfloat16), model compilation with torch.compile, and cloud GPU deployment on V100.

 ## Currently: